API

 pains.list

-The project's pain themes, ranked by recent activity or by post count.
+The project's buyer pain themes or competitors — chosen by type — ranked by recent activity or by post count.

 • Scope: project · supports "render": "text"